hacks-guide/Guide-WiiU/docs/user-guide/getting-started.md

 The first thing to decide is what CFW you want to use.

 There are two main CFWs: Haxchi/ColdBootHaxchi (CBHC) and Mocha.<br>
-The table below lists advantages and disadvantages of each option.
+The table below lists the advantages and disadvantages of each option.

 <!-- tabs:start -->